Rem170608/Zynex/README.md

 ﻿# Discord Bot Zyne

-# THis is 100% vibecoded :D
+# This is 100% vibecoded :D